isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-control-wire-grass-in-your-lawn/index.md

 While "wire grass" is a general term, here are the two most common culprits you might encounter in a lawn setting:

 1.  **Nimblewill (*Muhlenbergia schreberi*):**
-    * **Appearance:** This is arguably the most common "wire grass" in many lawns, particularly in the mid-Atlantic and Midwestern U.S. It�s a warm-season perennial grass, so it greens up in summer and turns dormant (brown/straw-colored) in fall, contrasting sharply with cool-season turf.
+    * **Appearance:** This is arguably the most common "wire grass" in many lawns, particularly in the mid-Atlantic and Midwestern U.S. Its a warm-season perennial grass, so it greens up in summer and turns dormant (brown/straw-colored) in fall, contrasting sharply with cool-season turf.
     * **Texture:** Fine-bladed but with a tough, wiry texture, especially at the base.
 It often grows in distinct, sprawling patches.
     * **Growth Habit:** Spreads by stolons (above-ground runners) that root at the nodes, creating a dense mat.
 It often has a purplish tinge at the nodes.
     * **Where it grows:** Prefers shaded, moist areas but can tolerate sun.
 It's often found invading fescue or Kentucky bluegrass lawns.